 the projection of the lower teeth beyond the upper

-wafer-thin, translucent ceramic shells placed over teeth and applied with a special glue.
+dental veneers are wafer-thin, translucent ceramic shells that are placed over teeth and applied with a special glue.
 Veneers are predominantly used on frontal teeth.